For some in America the “Holiday” weeks of December are an extremely painful time of American history.

 They lost everything.
 They lost their lands.
 They lost all their annuities that were owed them from the treaties.
 These are people who were guilty of nothing.

-Just as many of the Dakota were very obviously peaceful and kind people at the time, some whites did try to take a moral stand to account for settler crimes against humanity:
+Just as many of the Dakota were very obviously peaceful and kind people at the time, some whites did try to take the opposite and moral stand, to account for white settler crimes against humanity:

 Henry Whipple, traveled to Washington to meet with Lincoln; he explained to the president that Dakota grievances stemmed in large part from the greed, corruption, and deceit of government agents, traders, and other whites.
 Lincoln took what he called “the rascality of this Indian business” into consideration and granted clemency to most of those sentenced to die.

-This was far from sufficient to curtail what the Minnesota Governor proclaimed with great fanfare as “The Sioux Indians of Minnesota must be exterminated…“.
+This appeal for sanity was far from being sufficient to curtail what the Minnesota Governor proclaimed in his public platform of genocide: “The Sioux Indians of Minnesota must be exterminated…“.

-Minnesota History Magazine further relates that a prominent leader of the Dakota people a year later was murdered by white settlers who simply noticed him eating wild raspberries and decided to hunt, kill, decapitate and scalp him for that alone:
+Minnesota History Magazine further relates that a prominent leader of the Dakota people a year later was murdered by white settlers who simply noticed him eating wild raspberries and decided on that basis alone to illegally hunt, kill, decapitate and scalp a human:

 Even if a state of war had existed in 1863, the Lamsons’ action could not be defended as legal.
 They were mere civilians, who under international law have no right to take up arms against the enemy and who will be